ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 Throuput potential for hash function computing one word is 1.2GB/sec.
 The following function can determine how much of the parallelism needed to achieve the performance goal.

-Speed-Up = Thw/Tsw = Fmax*Running Time/Vops
+Speed-Up = Thw/Tsw = Fmax * Running Time/Vops

+Speed-Up = 1.2GBps/308Mps = approx 4 times

 For Hash function, this parallization can be achieved in either by widening the datapath or by using multiple kernel instances.

 ### Determine How Many Samples the Datapath Should be Processing in Parallel

-Hash function accesses words from DDR in

-### Determine How Many Kernels Can and Should be Instantiated in the Device
+Budget for computing Hash function is 18ms.
+This is equivalent of 140MB/18ms, about 8GBps.
+Thus Tgoal = 8GBps

+Tgoal = 8Gpps

 ##  Identify Software Application Parallelization Needs